timescale/docs/timescaledb/quick-start/ruby.md

     ```

     The Rails generator understands the naming convention of the
-    migration and the extra params to create a new migration file
+    migration and the extra parameters to create a new migration file
     `<XXXXXXXXXXXXXX>_add_performance_to_page_load.rb` in
     the `myapp/db/migrate` directory